brainit-consulting/chess/docs/ENGINE_MECHANICS.md

   - Near repetition (position seen once) incurs a mild penalty; immediate threefold risk (seen 2+ times) incurs a larger penalty.
   - Max uses a higher penalty scale and an extra loop multiplier when the same position has already repeated.
   - A root-level tie-breaker prefers a close-scoring non-repetition move when the top move repeats and the side is not losing.
+  - Hard also applies a small, advantage-gated tie-break nudge (via `hardRepetitionNudgeScale`) to reduce early loops.
   - `DEFAULT_REPETITION_PENALTY`, `DEFAULT_TOP_MOVE_WINDOW`, `DEFAULT_FAIRNESS_WINDOW` in `src/ai/search.ts`.

 ## Evaluation details